September 7, 2016

 How to Properly Rig Jigheads and Soft Plastics

-In this blog post you'll learn how to rig jigheads onto:
+In this guide you'll learn how to rig jigheads onto:

 • sparkle beetles